Spokane River Centennial Trail

-The Spokane River Centennial Trail is a 37 mi paved trail in Eastern Washington for alternate transportation and recreational use.
+The Spokane River Centennial Trail is a 39 mi paved trail in Eastern Washington for alternate transportation and recreational use.
 It is managed by Washington State Parks as the Centennial Trail State Park.

-The trail extends from Sontag Park in Nine Mile Falls, Washington to the Washington/Idaho border.
+The trail extends from Nine Mile Boat Launch in Nine Mile Falls, Washington to the Washington/Idaho border.
 It passes through the cities of Spokane, Washington, Spokane Valley, Washington, Liberty Lake, Washington and the unincorporated community of Spokane Bridge, before crossing under the Interstate 90 Spokane River Bridge—traveling through Kootenai County, Idaho for approximately 250 ft—and then continuing through Washington for about 2000 feet, before meeting with the North Idaho Centennial Trail at the Washington–Idaho border.
 The trail is divided into three sections: Riverside refers to the section of the trail within Riverside State Park, Urban refers to the section within the city of Spokane, and Valley refers the section east of Spokane (almost all of which lies in the Spokane Valley, hence the name).
 After the border into Idaho, the trail continues as the North Idaho Centennial Trail.